ComputationalBiomedicineGroup/NovumRNA/README.md

 More info on that in the manual, but here are the most essential positions you need to specify to get you started:

+Whenever you specify a path, make sure to use the realpath and no symlink!

 ```input_ref``` = “path/to/resource/bundle”
 Specify here the path to your downloaded and unpacked resource bundle.
 Please do not add a “/” at the end.